BIGJRA/BIGJRA.github.io/rejuv.md

-(4) lines named Golduck, Drampa, Altaria, and Lickilicky can block it out via Cloud Nine, so even though these four are not particularly good otherwise they have a purpose - simply sending one out at the same time as Mega-Rayquaza opens up its 4x Ice and Rock weaknesses… but that effect only lasts as long as they're in battle, so it's not really significant.
+(4) lines named Golduck, Drampa, Altaria, and Lickilicky can block it out via Cloud Nine, so even though these four are not particularly good otherwise they have a purpose - simply sending one out at the same time as Mega-Rayquaza opens up its 4x Ice and Rock weaknesses... but that effect only lasts as long as they're in battle, so it's not really significant.
 The other, more significant thing may seem like a no-brainer, but is still notable.
 Like Primal Kyogre and Primal